Function Pointer In C++ - C++ Programming Tutorial

 Calling the Function Indirectly using the Function Pointer

-In C++, we can call the function with the help of a function pointer by simply using the name of the function pointer.
-The syntax of calling a function through a function pointer is similar to the way we normally call a function.
+In C++, invoking a function can be achieved using a function pointer by directly referencing the function pointer's name.
+The method of invoking a function through a function pointer closely resembles the conventional way of calling a function.

 C++ Example to Call the Function Indirectly using the Function Pointer